 Speak with an Austin High Net Worth Divorce Attorney

 Ben Carrasco began his legal education at Stanford Law School, where he received his Juris Doctor (JD) in 2007.
 With over a decade of experience, Ben Carrasco takes a humanistic approach to family law.
 He understands that divorce can be a difficult process and seeks to make a positive impact on clients’ lives.

 As a high net worth divorce lawyer, Ben Carrasco has received several awards.
 He received a 2016 Clients’ Choice award on Avvo and a Top 40 Under 40 Award from The National Advocates.

-If you are facing a divorce and have significant assets, contact high net worth divorce attorney Ben Carrasco today.
+If you are facing a divorce and have significant assets, contact Austin high net worth divorce lawyer Ben Carrasco today.
 He works hard to reach a fair division of assets for his clients.